Parzival-3141/UnityComputeShaderTests/README.md

 ![Raytracing screenshot 2](/Screenshots/ComputeShaderRayTracerTest1.png)
 Raytracing is a little slow on my machine, passing data to the GPU could probably be optimized.

 Only really supports spheres at this point.

+(Yes, the player is also a sphere :slightly_smiling_face:)

 ## Align Sun from HDRI
 An attempt to automatically calculate a direction vector from an HDRI.